andrew-reese571/Research-Projects/README.md

 ---

-## 📫 Contact
+## Contact

-If you're a recruiter or hiring manager and would like to know more about my work, feel free to connect with me via [LinkedIn](#) or reach out directly via email at [your.email@example.com].
+If you're a recruiter or hiring manager and would like to know more about my work, feel free to connect with me via LinkedIn [https://www.linkedin.com/in/andrew-reese-/] or reach out directly via email at andrewreese571@gmail.com.